dj-sciops/utah_organoids/README.md

         pip install .
         ```

 + If there are new updates to the code, including new packages, please ensure your local code is updated using the following steps:
     1. Pull the latest code
-    2. In your activated conda environment, uninstall the updated new package(s).
-For example:
+    2. In your activated conda environment, you can force installation of the newest available versions of the dependencies:
         ```
-        pip uninstall element-array-ephys element-inferface
-        pip install .
+        pip install --upgrade --upgrade-strategy eager .
         ```
 These steps will synchronize your environment with the latest changes in the codebase.